ZiadAhmed10/ZiadAhmed10/README.md

 </p>

-I am committed, self-disciplined and anlaytical person with +3 years of experience in the Data Analysis field, Also I am an ITI graduate from Data Analysis and visualization track with a bachelor's degree of computer and artificial intelligence from Beni-Suef university.
+I am committed, self-disciplined and anlaytical person with +3 years of experience in the world of anlytics, Also I am an ITI graduate from Data Analysis and visualization track with a bachelor's degree of computer and artificial intelligence from Beni-Suef university.

 I have a good data analysis experience in non-profit organization with a strong knowledge at: